jeffpar/pcjs.v1/blog/2015/06/05/README.md

 The Strange Case of the EGA Graphics Scroll Bug
 ---

-For reasons I've forgotten, I was playing with different video modes in this [IBM PC AT w/EGA](/devices/pc/machine/5170/ega/640kb/rev1/) machine, and I discovered some odd problems.
+I was playing with different video modes using this [IBM PC AT w/EGA](/devices/pc/machine/5170/ega/640kb/rev1/), and I discovered an odd problem.

-For example, run this code:
+For example, when I ran this code:

 	A>b:debug
     -a